voucherifyio/sdk-python-openapi-based/docs/CampaignsApi.md

     # Create an instance of the API class
     api_instance = voucherify_client.CampaignsApi(api_client)
-    campaign_id = 'campaign_id_example' # str | You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value. force = True # bool | If this flag is set to `true`, the campaign and related vouchers will be removed permanently.
+    campaign_id = 'campaign_id_example' # str | You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value. force = True # bool | If this flag is set to true, the campaign and related vouchers will be removed permanently.
+If it is set to false or not set at all, the campaign and related vouchers will be moved to the bin.
 Going forward, the user will be able to create the next campaign with exactly the same name. (optional)

     try:
         # Delete Campaign